Soon to be

 The club officially brings core management operations in-house as of 20 August.

-Charles Taylor will remain a critical partner of the club, and vice versa.
+Charles Taylor remains a critical partner of the club, and vice versa.